bentaohe/pupBuddy/README.md

-#Introduction#
+# Introduction

 Pup Buddy allows households to track and share daily chores related to their pet.
 Members of a household can log their daily pet-related chores to the database which displays for all users to see in a friendly UI.
 Users can also add pets, edit their needs, edit their household, or their own responsibilities in their profile.

-#Storyboard#
+# Storyboard

-Storyboard created here using [Invision]:https://tayloroblack394892.invisionapp.com/freehand/PupBuddy-Y1VzEPXLP
+Storyboard created here using [Invision](https://tayloroblack394892.invisionapp.com/freehand/PupBuddy-Y1VzEPXLP)

 3. Functional Requirements in the format (fill in the square brackets with your own words):
 1. As a dog owner, I want to record dog care activities, so that I can remember what has already been done.